Firestorm980/Firestorm980/README.md

 - 🌱 I’m currently learning **Three.js, Blender, Astro.js, and a bunch of other stuff.**

-- 👨‍💻 All of my projects are available at [https://jmcdsn.com](https://jmcdsn.com) but also in my various repos.
+- 👨‍💻 Select projects are available at [https://jmcdsn.com](https://jmcdsn.com) but also in my various repos.
 I've worked on web projects in entertainment, technology, education, non-profit, and more.
+With 15 years experience, I've racked up a few.

 - 📫 How to reach me **jon@jmchristensendesign.com** is the best way to get a hold of me and chat.